corenova/opnfv-promise/README.md

-expiry | number | Duration expressed in seconds since `start` when resource not yet allocated shall be released back to the available zone zone | vim:AvailabilityZone | Reference to a zone where the resources will be reserved capacity | object | Quantity of resources to be reserved per resource types resources | list (vim:ResourceElement) | Reference to a collection of existing resource elements required
+expiry | number | Duration expressed in seconds since `start` when resource not yet allocated shall be released back to the available zone zone | vim:AvailabilityZone | Reference to a zone where the resources will be reserved capacity | object | Quantity of resources to be reserved per resource types attributes | list | References to resource attributes needed for reservation resources | list (vim:ResourceElement) | Reference to a collection of existing resource elements required

 #### State Elements (read-only)